mongodb/docs-cluster-to-cluster-sync/source/includes/opts/disableVerification.rst

 Disables the :ref:`Embedded Verifier <c2c-embedded-verifier>`.
-``mongosync`` does not perform verification checks on the migration.

-For alternative methods to verify data transfer, see :ref:`c2c-verification`.
+When disabled, ``mongosync`` does not verify the migration.
+For alternative verification methods, see :ref:`c2c-verification`.